-The College faculty are well qualified by their education and experience to offer courses, which achieve the objectives of the College.
-During the Spring 2010 semester, the faculty numbered 108 full-time instructors and 63 true adjunct instructors.
+The College faculty are qualified by their education and experience to offer courses, which achieve the objectives of the College.
+The faculty numbere 108 full-time instructors and 63 true adjunct instructors.
 Faculty credentials are found at the back of this student catalog.

 Refer to the GCC Fact Book for more detailed information on the College's instructional facilities and faculty profile.
-Contact the Office of Assessment and Institutional Effectiveness (AIE) for a copy.
-AIE is located at the 2nd floor of the Student Services and Administration Building, Suite 2226 and 2227, with telephone numbers 735-5520 and 735-5523.
+Contact the Office of Assessment, Institutional Effectiveness, and Research (AIER) for a copy.
+AIER is located at the 2nd floor of the Student Services and Administration Building, Suite 2226 and 2227, with telephone numbers 735-5520 and 735-5523.